Skip to content

 Potential Benefits

-• Metabolic Homeostasis: MOTS-c significantly improves insulin sensitivity and reduces obesity by targeting skeletal muscle metabolism Lee et al., 2015.
+• Metabolic Homeostasis & Weight Loss: The MOTS-c peptide significantly improves insulin sensitivity and reduces diet-induced obesity by targeting skeletal muscle metabolism Lee et al., 2015.

-• Muscle Preservation: The peptide reduces myostatin expression and attenuates muscle atrophy signaling pathways Kumagai et al., 2021.
+• Muscle Preservation: Research indicates it reduces myostatin expression and attenuates muscle atrophy signaling pathways, helping preserve lean mass Kumagai et al., 2021.

-• Glycemic Control: Clinical and preclinical data show it relieves hyperglycemia and improves insulin resistance, particularly in gestational diabetes models Yin et al., 2022.
+• Glycemic Control: Preclinical data demonstrate it relieves hyperglycemia and improves insulin resistance, particularly in gestational diabetes models Yin et al., 2022.

-• Bone Metabolism Regulation: Emerging research highlights the role of MOTS-c in regulating bone metabolism and potentially preventing osteoporosis Yi et al., 2023.
+• Bone Metabolism Regulation: Emerging studies highlight the role of MOTS-c in regulating bone metabolism, suggesting potential applications for preventing osteoporosis Yi et al., 2023.

 Where to Buy MOTS-c